Glossary of Marketing Terms

 • Inclusivity: Ensure that the demographic survey questions are inclusive and reflect the diversity of the target audience.
 People who don't see themselves reflected on the survey may feel marginalized and could opt out of responding altogether.
 Therefore, it's important to respect the diversity of the participants

 • Respectful options: When designing demographic questions, follow best-practice recommendations for the options included in the survey.
-This includes providing respectful and inclusive options that accurately represent the diversity of the population being surveyed
+This includes providing respectful and inclusive options that accurately represent the diversity of the population being surveyed.

 4. Data collection methods